 In some cases in which paternity has already been determined, a man may later learn that he is not in fact the father of a child.
 Under Florida law, a man can file a petition to disestablish paternity with the court to renounce a previous determination that he is the father of a child.
 Disestablishing paternity of a child is a complicated process, and several factors must be met before the court will grant a petition to disestablish paternity.
 First, the petition must include an affidavit stating that newly discovered evidence has come forth since paternity was established.
 It must include the results of a scientific test to establish paternity, showing that the man is not the father, or an affidavit stating that he does not have access to the child to perform the required testing.
 Also, any required child support payments must be current.
 The court will then weigh several other elements, including whether the man adopted the child or acknowledged his paternity in a sworn statement, before determining whether to disestablish paternity.

 Consult A Knowledgeable Paternity Lawyer In The Hollywood Area

 Establishing a child’s paternity can be an emotionally charged and difficult process.
 If you are involved in a dispute over the paternity of a child, you should seek a definitive declaration of paternity as soon as possible to protect your rights and privileges.
 I have the knowledge and skills to help you navigate the delicate process of establishing paternity, as well as pursuing or contesting relocation and protecting other aspects of your relationship with a child.
-Call 954-455-0800 to schedule a free phone consultation.
+Call 954-455-0800 to schedule a phone consultation.